What does it cost to take graduate courses at Trinity College?

 Can I transfer graduate credits from other institutions?

-Yes, you may transfer up to 2 credits (6 credit hours) from other accredited graduate programs.
+Yes, you may transfer up to 2 credits (courses) from other accredited graduate programs.
 All transferred credits must be deemed by Trinity College to be equivalent in quality and program relevance to courses offered at Trinity.
 You should obtain approval in advance for transferring credit, either at the time of application or after matriculation.

 Where can I park?